alejandromlsh/booking_backend/Readme.md

 The most tricky part was to think about the scope of the application, I wanted to do something relatively production ready so the question is what features are missing?
 For Example, Should I implement a User Authorization Simple System?
 Or should I stay with the plain requirements and just use the best C++ and algorithm choices to do the biggest possible optimization.
 Similar with the multithreading, right now it works, it is relatively system but seems to be appropiate for the scope.
 However, if the system would be use in real-world it would face a much higher load and the system could bottleneck under certain cirmcumstances.
 Also in some of the algorithms, for example right not the search for theathers that has a movie is linear.
 This could be improved, should I do it?
-Or it is better to focus in another feature.
+Or it is better to focus in another feature right now.

 Since my experience is in a different domain this questions were insteresting.